-- Educate the team Set the stage at the beginning of the season in terms of expectations around open communication, positive teammate interaction and conflict resolution. - Encourage communication When the team environment supports open and honest communication, athletes feel comfortable bringing issues forward to be dealt with instead of letting concerns fester, frustrations build, and tension become disruptive to team unity. - Provide a common goal Engage the team in setting a few simple team goals at the beginning of the season. - Promote a positive atmosphere Conflicts cause a very negative atmosphere, so it is important to refocus the individual athletes or the team on positive behaviours concentrated on solving the problem at hand to move forwards in achieving the team's goal. - Be a role model Young athletes are aware of the environment around them.
-Coaches and parents can be role models for conflict avoidance and resolution behaviour.
+- Educate the team Set expectations around open communication, positive teammate interaction and conflict resolution at the beginning of the season. - Encourage communication Having an open and honest environment makes, athletes feel comfortable bringing issues forward instead of letting concerns and frustrations build, and disrupting team unity. - Provide a common goal Engage the team in setting a few simple team goals at the beginning of the season. - Promote a positive atmosphere During times of conflict is important to refocus the individual athletes or team on positive behaviours concentrated on solving the problem at hand to move forwards in achieving the team's goal. - Be a role model Coaches and parents can be role models for conflict avoidance and resolution behaviour.
 Set an example of honesty, calm demeanor, and positive conflict resolution.